- Section 194J - TDS on Fees for Professional or Technical Services

 According to section 194J of the Income Tax Act, 1961, TDS must be deducted from any payment made to a resident for fees for technical services or fees for professional services or royalties.
 The term “royalty” has been defined in section 9 (1) (vi) of the Act, and it includes any consideration for the use or right to use any industrial, commercial, or scientific equipment.
 However, this does not include the use of telecommunication equipment such as telephone, internet, mobile, etc. Therefore, no TDS is required to be deducted from the payment of communication expenses if they are made for the use of telecommunication services.

 This view is supported by various judicial pronouncements and circulars issued by the CBDT (Central Board of Direct Taxes).
 For example, in the case of ACIT vs SDV International Logistics Ltd, the Kolkata Bench of Income Tax Appellate Tribunal (ITAT) held that the assessee was not liable to deduct TDS from the payment of internet connectivity charges and specialized line rental as they were not in the nature of royalty.
-Similarly, in Circular No. 5/2002, the CBDT clarified that no TDS is required to be deducted when payment is made for platter in a restaurant or for hotel accommodation or for hire charges for bus/car or for use of gas, electricity, or water.
+Similarly, in Circular No. 5/2002, the CBDT clarified that no TDS is required to be deducted when payment is made for platter in a restaurant or for hotel accommodation or for hire charges for bus/car, or for the use of gas, electricity, or water.

 Thus, it can be concluded that TDS is not deducted on communication expenses if they are made for the use of telecommunication services and not for any other purpose.
 However, if the payment is made for any other service that falls under the scope of section 194J, such as software development, web designing, consultancy, etc., then TDS will be applicable as per the prescribed rates and provisions.